 Unless you are among the 5% of students who can completely beat procrastination, chances are it’s the bane of your existence.
 I lose so much time blankly scrolling through timelines, eating when I’m not hungry, and even staring at walls to avoid tasks—this eventually leaves me unsatisfied.
 While I try to establish systems to avoid procrastinating altogether, I still at times succumb to its pull.

-If you can relate, it helps to have a list of more worthwhile things you want to accomplish when you find yourself dilly-dallying around.
+If you can relate, it helps to have a list of worthwhile things you want to accomplish when you find yourself dilly-dallying around.
 Categorise your tasks into “Must do”s, “Good to do”s, and “Will help me later on”s.
-Complete your “Must do”s first by breaking down a large task into more manageable steps and taking short breaks (walks, stretches, etc.).
+Complete your “Must do”s first by breaking down a large task into more manageable steps and taking short breaks.
 Too bored to finish a “Good to do”?
 Work on a “Will help me later on” you find more stimulating.
 That said, I want to stress that it’s completely okay to not do anything at all sometimes.
-It’s too easy to associate work with “productivity” and, consequently, think that time not spent working is time wasted.
+It’s easy to associate work with “productivity” and, consequently, think that time not spent working is time wasted.
 However, recognise that rest is an essential part of being productive—your mind and body have to properly recharge.
-‘Down days’ are normal, and sometimes it’s best to watch that Netflix show when work is the last thing on your mind.
+‘Down days’ are normal, and sometimes it’s best to watch that Netflix show when studies is the last thing on your mind.

 3. Expecting teachers and schools to give you every resource